 Traditionally colour powder was made using corn starch and natural colourants from berries, flowers, plants and spices, which also made it beneficial for the skin.
 As colour powder has become more popular and in higher demand, naturally sourced colourants have become replaced with synthetic colourings.

-We have ensured that our colour powder draws upon tradition and is made using just vegetable starch and natural vegetable, cosmetic or food-grade dyes.
+We have ensured that our colour powder draws upon tradition and is made using just corn starch and natural vegetable, cosmetic or food-grade dyes.
 We’ve also made certain that it’s non-toxic and safe for use, making it the perfect choice for any colourful event.

 What is powder paint made of?